-Advance Planning: Unique to university budgeting in higher education, AU's budget follows a 2-year cycle.
-In February 2013, the AU Board of Trustees approved a university budget for the next two years that carefully balances the most important needs of our constituents with sound financial management, and maintains momentum for the strategic priorities of the institution, even in a challenging economic time.
+Unique to university budgeting in higher education, AU's budget follows a 2-year cycle.
+In March 2015, the AU Board of Trustees approved a university budget for the next two years (Academic Years 2015-16 and 2016-17) that carefully balances the most important needs of our constituents with sound financial management, and maintains momentum for the strategic priorities of the institution.

-Moderate Increases: During the last 2-year budget cycle, AU’s average 3.75% tuition and mandatory fee increase was below the national average for 4-year private universities according to the College Board.
-The 2.9 percent increase in tuition and fees for the next two years (which is the lowest increase on record-dating back to the mid-1970s) will also be below the national average continuing a 10-year trend where our tuition increases have been below the national average.
+The 3 percent increase in tuition and fees for the current academic year will also be below the national average according to the College Board, continuing a 10-year trend where AU's average tuition and mandatory fee increases have been below the national average.
 We will be vigilant in our commitment to moderate increases going forward and will increase financial aid, commensurate with any increase in tuition.